aidanwhiteley/books/README.md

 * and Docker images and a docker-compose file that runs all the tiers of the application with one "docker-compose up --scale api-tier-java=N" command

 ### Running in development
 The checked in default Spring profile is "mongo-java-server".
-This uses mongo-java-server so there is no need to run MongoDb locally.
+This uses the in memory mongo-java-server so there is no need to run MongoDb locally.
 So you should be able to just check out the code and run the application for development purposes with no other dependencies.

 To develop Mongo related code you should switch to the "dev" profile which does expect to be able to connect to a real MongoDb instance.